blue-stone-j/blue-stone-j.github.io/_posts/computer/2022-11-25-computer-network.md

 ### WireGuard

-`WireGuard` is a light VPN sodtware.
-Although its security is challeged by net expert, it's a good tool for fresh because its simpleness.
-Unlik as `OpenVPN`, a VPN subnet is consisted of VPN server and client(s).
+`WireGuard` is a light VPN software.
+Although its security is challenged by net expert, it's a good tool for fresh because its simpleness. unlike as `OpenVPN`, a VPN subnet is consisted of VPN server and client(s).
 Here are steps that I install and configure VPN.
 I use a cloud server with a static public IP as VPN server.
 I use ubuntu 20 for both server and client.
 Therefore, if you use other operation system, like IOS or Windows, you can refer to other instruction.
 Good new is that it's much easier to configure on IOS or Windows than that on Linux distribution(such as Ubuntu 20).

 ##### 1. Install WireGuard